nodys/spreadstream/README.md

 ## Configuration

 ### Google authentication token
-You need to create a Google authentication token for the Google Sheet Api.
+You need to create a Google authentication token for the Google Sheet Api: either a [service account](#create-a-service-account) or a [OAuth 2 token](#create-oauth2-token) to use your own account.

-Two solutions are available:

-- [Create a service account](#create-a-service-account) and share your document with the generated account email.
-- [Use googleauth](https://github.com/maxogden/googleauth) to create a Google OAuth 2.0 authentication token with your own account.

-Once created, put your authentication token in a [rc file](#rc-file)
+Once created, put your credentials in a [rc file](#rc-file) as described below.

 ### Rc file
 The rc file must contain the `credential` key with the google authentication token created previously.
 You can add any other spreadstream options (see `spreadstream --help`).
 The location of the rc file depend on your needs: either at a [standard rc file path](https://www.npmjs.com/package/rc) or specified using the `--settings` option.